 The 2023 Term Loan Agreement provides for a senior secured term loan (the "Senior Secured Term Loan Due 2028") of up to \$700 million in aggregate principal amount, subject to Sabre FB using the proceeds from the Senior Secured Term Loan Due 2028 for an intercompany loan to Sabre GLBL.
 On June 13, 2023, Sabre FB borrowed the full \$700 million amount under the 2023 Term Loan Agreement and lent the funds to Sabre GLBL under the Pari Passu Loan Agreement.
-Borrowings under 2023 Term Loan Agreement are secured by the assets of Sabre FB, including Sabre FB's claims under the Pari Passu Loan Agreement, and assets of certain of our foreign subsidiaries.
+Borrowings under the 2023 Term Loan Agreement are secured by the assets of Sabre FB, including Sabre FB's claims under the Pari Passu Loan Agreement, and assets of certain of our foreign subsidiaries.
 Borrowings under the Pari Passu Loan Agreement are secured by first-priority liens on the same collateral securing the indebtedness owing under the Senior Secured Credit Facilities and Sabre GLBL's outstanding Senior Secured Notes.
 Sabre GLBL used the proceeds borrowed under the Pari Passu Loan Agreement to repurchase \$650 million of its outstanding 9.25% Senior Secured Notes due 2025 (the "June 2023 Refinancing") and \$15 million of its outstanding 2021 Term Loan B-1, 2021 Term Loan B-2 and 2022 Term Loan B-2.
 The remaining proceeds, net of a discount of \$23 million, were used to pay \$13 million in other fees and expenses.
-We incurred additional fees of \$13 million, plus \$10 million of accrued and unpaid interest on the 9.25% Senior Secured Notes, which were funded with cash on hand.
-We recognized a net gain on extinguishment of debt in connection with the June 2023 Refinancing during the six months ended June 30, 2023 of \$14 million.
-As of June 30, 2023, we are in compliance with the covenants under the 2023 Term Loan Agreement and the Pari Passu Loan Agreement.
+We incurred additional fees of \$15 million, plus \$10 million of accrued and unpaid interest on the 9.25% Senior Secured Notes, which were funded with cash on hand.
+We recognized a net gain on extinguishment of debt in connection with the June 2023 Refinancing during the six months ended June 30, 2023 of \$13 million.

-The Senior Secured Term Loan Due 2028 matures on December 15, 2028 and offers us the ability to prepay subject to prepayment premiums as follows (i) with respect to any prepayment occurring on or prior to the second anniversary of the 2023 Term Loan Agreement, a customary make-whole amount, and (ii) with respect to any prepayment occurring after the second anniversary of the 2023 Term Loan Agreement and on or prior the third anniversary of the 2023 Term Loan Agreement, 25% of the applicable interest margin assuming all interest is payable in kind.
+The Senior Secured Term Loan Due 2028 matures on December 15, 2028 and offers us the ability to prepay subject to prepayment premiums as follows: (i) with respect to any prepayment occurring on or prior to the second anniversary of the 2023 Term Loan Agreement, a customary make-whole amount, and (ii) with respect to any prepayment occurring after the second anniversary of the 2023 Term Loan Agreement and on or prior the third anniversary of the 2023 Term Loan Agreement, 25% of the applicable interest margin assuming all interest is payable-in-kind.
 After the third anniversary of the 2023 Term Loan Agreement, all prepayments can be made at par plus accrued interest.